pders01/ollama-manager-perl/README.md

 # Ollama::Manager

-A Perl module for managing the Ollama application lifecycle, including installation, updates, and controlling the server process.
+A Perl module and CLI for managing the Ollama application lifecycle, including installation, updates, process health, and service management.

 ## Installation